 PSY 87100 Applied Sport Psychology I

-This course is the first part of a two-part course that provides an overview of the foundations and applications of sport psychology and examines human behavior in sport and exercise settings.
-Applied Sport Psychology I examines personality, motivation, competition, group and team dynamics, and communication.
-This course explores the basic concepts and principles of Sport Psychology and how they can be applied to counseling, teaching, coaching, and fitness instruction.
-This course investigates the latest research and practice in sport and exercise psychology.Learning Outcomes:
+This course is the first of a two-part course that provides an overview of the foundations and applications of sport psychology and examines human behavior in sport and exercise settings.
+It examines personality, motivation, competition, group and team dynamics, and communication.
+This course also explores the basic concepts and principles of sport psychology and how they can be applied to counseling, teaching, coaching, and fitness instruction.
+In addition, it investigates the latest research and practice in sport and exercise psychology.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor